herzj-tcd/suttafetch/README.md

 A command-line tool that fetches and displays a random sutta (discourse) from [dhammatalks.org](https://www.dhammatalks.org).

-## Features

-- Fetches random suttas from the Pāli Canon translated by Ṭhānissaro Bhikkhu
-- Clean terminal output
-- Customisable display width
-- Option to disable colors or hide the source URL

 ## Installation

 Requires Python 3.7 or higher.